theaomben/synthmap/README.md

 ...

-# To be able to use this virtualenv from the "Kernel" menu in jupyter notebooks:
+# Optional: To be able to use this virtualenv from the "Kernel" menu in jupyter notebooks:
 (venv) python -m pip install ipykernel
 (venv) ipython kernel install --name=Synthmap